 The IRS is offering an amnesty plan for people have not properly reported.
 If you knew about the law and just ignored it hoping you would not get caught, the amnesty program is the best deal in town.

 Non resident taxpayers, people who can prove their actions were not willful and folks with small accounts may do better outside of amnesty.
 Finding a qualified tax lawyer to walk you through the choices is your best bet.
 Whatever you decide, do not ignore the problem.
 With the IRS publicly paying convicted felons tens of millions for the names of foreign account holders, do not expect your identity to remain private for long.

 Why does this matter?

-The tax lawyers at Mahany & Ertl have helped many U.S. taxpayers, dual nationals and foreign born Americans navigate the complex sea of offshore tax regulations.
-We will gladly explain your options without charge and with the security of knowing that all inquiries are covered by the attorney – client privilege.
+The IRS whistleblower lawyers at Mahany Law have helped many U.S. whistleblowers file claims.
+Our whistleblower clients have received over $100 million in rewards.
+And for tax whistleblowers, you don’t even have to be a citizen or resident to collect a reward.
+We will gladly help you determine if you qualify for a reward and explain your options without charge and with the security of knowing that all inquiries are covered by the attorney – client privilege.

 For more information, contact attorney Brian Mahany at (202) 800-9791 or by email at

 Mahany Law – America’s Whistleblower Lawyers.
 Cases accepted worldwide.

 [August 2019 Update – Click here for Birkenfeld’s lawsuit against Kevin Costner]